-Subject to the Regulations, the corpus of the Scheme can be invested in any (but not exclusively) of the following securities as permitted by SEBI/RBI from time to time:
+Subject to the Regulations, the corpus of the Scheme can be invested in any (but not exclusively) of the following securities as permitted by SEBI/ RBI from time to time:

 - 1. Equity and Equity Related Instruments (including equity derivatives viz Futures and Options, convertible bonds, convertible debentures, convertible preference shares, warrants, etc. carrying the right to obtain equity shares) - 2.
-Debt & Money Market Instruments [Certificate of Deposits (CD), Commercial Paper (CP), Bills Rediscounting (BRD), Securities issued by the Central and State Governments as may be permitted by RBI etc., Treasury Bills (T-Bills), Triparty repo, Repos/reverse repos in Government Securities, Debt securities domestic, Credit enhanced Debt, Corporate debt and securities (of both public and private sector undertakings), investments in corporate bond repo, Money market instruments permitted by SEBI/RBI, in Tri Party repo market or in alternative investment, Nonconvertible part of convertible securities ] - 3.
+Debt & Money Market Instruments [Certificate of Deposits (CD), Commercial Paper (CP), Non-convertible preference shares and non-convertible debentures, Bills Rediscounting (BRD), Securities issued by the Central and State Governments as may be permitted by RBI etc., Treasury Bills (T-Bills), Tri-party repo, Repos/reverse repos in Government Securities, Debt securities domestic, Credit enhanced Debt, Corporate debt and securities (of both public and private sector undertakings), investments in corporate bond repo, Money market instruments permitted by SEBI/RBI, in Tri Party repo market or in alternative investment, Non-convertible part of convertible securities] - 3.
 Investments in units of mutual fund schemes - 4.
 Investment in Short Term Deposits - 5.
 Debt Derivative instruments like Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments permitted by SEBI/RBI. - 6.
 Interest Rate Futures - 7.
-Debt instruments having structured obligations / credit enhancements, Credit Default Swaps (CDS) - 8.
-Investment in Securitised Debt Cash & cash equivalents - 9.
-Securities issued by banks (both public and private sector) as permitted by SEBI from time to time and development financial institutions - 10.
+Real Estate Investment Trust (REIT) and Infrastructure Investment Trust (InvIT) - 8.
+Debt instruments having structured obligations / credit enhancements, Credit Default Swaps (CDS) - 9.
+Foreign securities as defined under Paragraph 12.19 of SEBI master circular dated June 27, 2024.
+The Investment in Foreign Securities shall be in accordance with the guidelines issued by SEBI and RBI from time to time - 10.
+Investment in Securitised Debt - 11.
+Cash & cash equivalents - 12.
+Securities issued by banks (both public and private sector) as permitted by SEBI from time to time and development financial institutions - 13.
 Any other instruments, as may be permitted by RBI / SEBI / such other Regulatory Authority, from time to time, subject to Regulatory approvals.

 Investments in equity will be made through secondary market purchases, initial public offers, other public offers, placements and right offers (including renunciation).
 Investment in debt will be made through secondary market purchases, public offers and placements.
 The securities could be listed / unlisted, privately placed, secured / unsecured, rated / unrated in accordance with various SEBI regulations.
-Investment in debt will be in instruments, which have been assessed as "investment grade" by at least one credit rating agency authorized to carry out such activity under the applicable regulations.

-Detailed definition and applicable regulations/guidelines for each instrument shall be included in Section II.
+Detailed definition and applicable regulations/guidelines for each instrument shall be included in Section II of this document.